sarnold/gwocss/README.rst

 the gwocss sample data and runtime directories based on the domain(s) in the configuration file (the default is the "demo" domain which uses the sammple data from Salt Lake).
-Add yourself to the gwocss group and then add your own domains in the same way, eg, make a direectory for your domain with sclin and slcout subdirs.
+Add yourself to the gwocss group and then add your own domains in the same way, eg, make a directory for your domain with sclin and slcout subdirectories.
 Assuming you already have config, topography, and the minimum input data::

     $ mkdir -p /var/lib/gwocss/test1/{slcin,slcout}